KoslickiLab/MetagenomicKG/README.md

 git clone https://github.com/KoslickiLab/MetagenomicKG.git
 cd MetagenomicKG

-# Create a new virtual environment named 'README.md'
 # Please note that the versioin of pytorch we used might not be compatible with your nvidia cuda version.
 So, please first check your version and change it in metagenomickg_env.yml if needed.
 conda env create -f envs/metagenomickg_env.yml